vrcarpentier/FSND_Linux_Server/README.md

 # Update All currently installed packages:
 	• sudo apt-get update
+	• sudo apt-get upgrade
+		Do you want to continue?
+Y
-	• sudo apt-get upgrade (when prompted choose "install the package maintainer's version")
+		When prompted choose "install the package maintainer's version"
 	• sudo apt-get autoremove
+		Do you want to continue?
+Y

 # Create a new user account named grader:
-	• sudo su (to gain acess as root user)
+	• sudo su
+		Now you are accessing the VM as the root user
-	• passwd ubuntu (to set password)
+	• passwd ubuntu
+		Set the password for user ubuntu
 	• exit
+		Now you are accessing the VM as ubuntu again
 	• sudo adduser grader
+		Enter new UNIX password for user grader
+		Enter Full Name (I chose "Udacity Linux Grader")
+		You can leave all other fields blank
+		Is the information correct?
+Y

 # Give grader the permission to sudo:
-	• sudo usermod -aG sudo grader (to make super user)
+	• sudo usermod -aG sudo grader
+		This makes grader a super user
 	• sudo su - grader
+		To access VM as grader
 	• sudo adduser menu
+		Enter password for grader
+		Create password for Menu
+		Enter Full Name (I chose "Udacity Menu Project")
+		You can leave all other fields blank
+		Is the information correct?
+Y

 # Change the SSH port from 22 to 2200:
-   	while still logged in as grader:
+   	while still logged in as grader (or run sudo su - grader):
-	• sudo nano /etc/hosts (put in "#YOUR STATIC IP# ubuntu" under localhost verbiage)
+	• sudo nano /etc/hosts
+		Place your "#STATIC IP# ubuntu" under "127.0.0.1 localhost" CTRL X
+		Y
+		ENTER
-	• sudo vi /etc/ssh/sshd_config (Change port 22 to 2200, PermitRootLogin to no, and PasswordAuthentication to yes)
+	• sudo nano /etc/ssh/sshd_config
+		Change port 22 to 2200
+		Change PermitRootLogin to no
+		Change PasswordAuthentication to yes
+		CTRL X
+		Y
+		ENTER

 # Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123):